This Fact Sheet is not relevant in your jurisdiction

 If you are not getting the Warm Home Discount and you think you should be, contact your supplier.

 For more information on the discount, see the GOV.UK page on the Warm Home Discount.

 Winter Fuel Payment

-If you have reached the age at which you can apply for Pension Credit by the third Monday in September, you may be entitled to a lump sum payment from £100 up to £300 each year called the Winter Fuel Payment.
-Contact the Winter Fuel Centre on 0800 731 0160 or check out the GOV.UK website www.gov.uk for more information.
+If you have reached the age at which you can apply for Pension Credit before the fourth Monday in September, you may be entitled to a lump sum payment from £100 up to £300 each year called the Winter Fuel Payment.
+Contact the Winter Fuel Payment Centre on 0800 731 0160 or check the GOV.UK page on the Winter Fuel Payment for more information.

 Getting the best energy deal